brennv/openshiftv3-training/beta-4-setup.md

   * with the id `hello-openshift-service`
   * with the selector `name=hello-openshift`
 * There is a route:
-  * with the FQDN `hello-openshift.cloudapps.example.com`
+  * with the FQDN `hello-openshift.cloudapps.paas.it`
   * with the `spec` `to` `name=hello-openshift-service`

 If we work from the route down to the pod:

-* The route for `hello-openshift.cloudapps.example.com` has an HAProxy pool
+* The route for `hello-openshift.cloudapps.paas.it` has an HAProxy pool
 * The pool is for any pods in the service whose ID is `hello-openshift-service`, via the `serviceName` directive of the route.
 * The service `hello-openshift-service` includes every pod who has a label